indygreg/collectd-carbon/README.md

 # Introduction

-collectd-carbon is a [collectd](http://www.collectd.org/) plugin which writes obtained values to Carbon.
+collectd-carbon is a [collectd](http://www.collectd.org/) plugin that writes obtained values to Carbon.

 Carbon is a frontend to Whisper, which is a storage engine (similar to RRD).
 At this time, Carbon and Whisper are likely encountered alongside [Graphite](http://graphite.wikidot.com/start), a nifty real-time graphing application.